Reflecting Upon Irreducible Mind

 Evidence for this phenomenon might have prompted Darwin to propose

-is secondary and minor for evolution (hence, other enviroment demands
+selection is secondary and minor for evolution (hence, other enviroment

-have to be examined too to fully explain and account for the evolution
+demands have to be examined too to fully explain and account for the

 I read the link previously, and the quote

+change.
 This is part one of the neo-darwinism equation.
-Part two is natural selection,
+Part two is natural

-= evolution).
-They are not talking about the demands of the environment,
+selection = evolution).
+They are not talking about the demands of the

 But the so called global creative tendency is not necessarily